dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 where 3 is the the shared path length and the `0x04` is the shared path encoded as a little endian byte array.

-# Examples
+## Examples

-An empty tree is hash a merkle link of sha256(0x00) or `6e340b9cffb37a989ca544e6bb780a2c78901d3f`
+An empty tree has a merkle root which is a hash of sha256(0x00) or `6e340b9cffb37a989ca544e6bb780a2c78901d3f`.

-A tree with a single key 'binary' and value of 'tree' is encoded as
+A tree with a single node with key 'binary' and value of 'tree' is encoded as

 ```
 0x093062696e61727974726565